Rammohith/node-proj-5/README.md

-This is done via node and express. the main aim of this projects is routing. on /users route it shows all users. whereas as each and every user can be accessed dynamically
+This is done via node express and postman. the main aim of this projects is routing. on /users route it shows all users. whereas as each and every user can be accessed dynamically. new users data can also be added.